 The AIR Equity Initiative: A Bridge to a More Equitable World

-Since its founding in 1946, AIR has conducted rigorous research and used evidence to address complex social issues and improve the lives of people, both in the U.S. and across the globe.
+Since its founding in 1946, the American Institutes for Research® (AIR) has conducted rigorous research and used evidence to address complex social issues and improve the lives of people, both in the U.S. and across the globe.
 The AIR Equity Initiative is predicated on these same principles and strengthens our commitment through a bold investment in the generation and use of evidence to address the most urgent challenge facing our nation: systemic inequity.

 Key Areas of Work

 The AIR Equity Initiative bolsters and expands AIR’s 75-year mission of improving lives and communities by deploying new resources to tackle the issues at the core of our national conversation on equity: education; workforce development; public safety and policing; and diversity, equity, and inclusion.
 In the coming year, we will expand our work to health.

 Rigorous evidence and technical assistance will enable powerful change.
 The Equity Initiative’s work generates and uses evidence to confront inequities in the following key programmatic areas:

 Generating and using evidence in collaboration with school districts and communities to improve educational experiences and outcomes, so all students can thrive.

 Strengthening workforce development